ansible/ansible/docsite/rst/playbooks_delegation.rst

           when: inventory_hostname == webservers[0]

 .. note::
-     When used together with "serial", tasks marked as "run_once" will be ran on one host in *each* serial batch.
+     When used together with "serial", tasks marked as "run_once" will be run on one host in *each* serial batch.
      If it's crucial that the task is run only once regardless of "serial" mode, use :code:`inventory_hostname == my_group_name[0]` construct.